Camping Food Ideas – No Refrigeration Required!

 Choose your veg fresh from the shelves and not from the store refrigerators.

-Whipping up a pasta dish during your next trip is as easy as boiling some pasta and opening a jar of pre-made pasta sauce.
-You can also add extras like canned veggies or meat to add more depth to your dish.
+Whipping up a pasta dish on your next trip is as simple as boiling some pasta and opening a jar of pre-made pasta sauce.
+Enhance your dish by adding extras like canned veggies or meat for added depth.

 Camping pan with spaghetti cooked inside of it